top of page

 BREEF runs the Bahamian chapter of the Eco-Schools Program, which addresses the lack of ocean literacy.
 The grant will support BREEF’s mission to expand access to ocean education.

 "We have been aware of BREEF’s work to educate children and in turn their communities about the importance of environmental stewardship and marine conservation for many years.
-The Eco-Schools Program is the largest sustainable schools programme in the world with over 59,000 registered schools in 72 countries across Europe, Africa, the Middle-East, Asia, USA, Mexico and Brazil.
+The Eco-Schools Program is the largest sustainable schools programme in the world with over 59,000 registered schools in 72 countries across Europe, Africa, the Middle-East, Asia, the United States, Mexico and Brazil.
 We admire BREEF’s goal to provide eco-schools training to teachers in every single school across the Bahamas and are pleased to support them in this effort,” said Stephane Connery.

 “BREEF's Eco-Schools Bahamas Program is a part of the largest global sustainable student-led school programme in the world.
 Currently, the Bahamas network consists of 40 schools spread over six islands with a student population totalling more than 15,812 children.
 With the support of the Connery Foundation, BREEF will bring educators from around the Bahamian archipelago together for an in-person Eco-Schools Coordinators workshop that will include an in-water ocean conservation training experience.
 This will help inspire students toward excellence in environmental stewardship and ocean literacy, and expand the Eco-Schools programme to more schools,” said BREEF Executive Director Casuarina McKinney-Lambert.